l3p-cv/lost_semi_auto_pipes/README.md

     ```
     * The directory named by numbers presents the model version.
 In default settings the pipeline will use the newest version.
-    * labels.txt represents the dictionary for the annotation classes.
+    * model_classes.txt represents the dictionary for the annotation classes.
 It has to fit to the loaded model.

+## Options in Annotaion task
+1. Info
+    * Enter name and instructions for annotators.
+2. Annotators
+    * Choose annotators from a list for the task.
+3. Label tree
+    * Choose the label tree from a list for the task
+4. Labels
+    * Choose complete label tree or sub tree by clicking the knot
+5. Configuration
+    * configure the available options for the task

 ## request_triton_mia
 ### Description